NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 #### Summary

 Both Astro and Next.js offers great features for web development, but they cater to slightly different niches.
-If you are looking into making a mostly static site like a blog or portfolio where performance is crucial, Astro is a great fantastic choice.
+If you are looking into making a mostly static site like a blog or portfolio where performance is crucial, Astro is a great choice.
 On the other hand, if you want a more dynamic web application backed by a robust ecosystem and community support, Next.js offers a more built-in solution for building your desired web application.
 The choice between these two frameworks comes down to specific project requirements, performance priorities and developer preferences.

 ### Cloud-based vs. Self-hosted